 First of all, what is meditation?
 Meditation happens simply when you acknowledge and observe whatever is happening — whether pleasant or unpleasant — in a relaxed manner.
-You probably already know that being relaxed but still noticing what is happening to and around you, so as to respond accordingly, are key steps to having good sex.
-3 Ways To Squeeze In More Sex
+You probably already know that being relaxed but still noticing what is happening around you are key steps to having good sex.

 These are the main components of being mindful:

 Your mind is relaxed and at peace.
 You are neither focusing too hard, nor trying to control your thoughts.
 There is no force or restriction imposed upon yourself.
 You are simply allowing your mind to be in its natural state of restfulness.
-How natural can you be if you are anxious about performance, or wrapped up in the inner dialogue in your head?
-9 Things I Wish I Had Learned In Sex Ed
+How natural can you be if you are anxious about performance or wrapped up in the inner dialogue in your head?

-It is about paying attention to the present moment, and not getting lost in the thoughts about the past or being carried away by thoughts about the future.
+It is about paying attention to the present momen, and not getting lost in the thoughts about the past or being carried away by thoughts about the future.
 It's commonly called being in the moment or being in the present.
 Being truly in the moment — even somewhat engrossed in the now, where time seems to stand still — leads us to the next point of more easily letting go of expectations.
-How Do I Run My Own Self-Retreat?

 Do you want something during sex?
 Do you expect something specific to happen?
 Do you want something to stop happening?
 How do you think it will all pan out?
-During sex, we are so hard-wired and driven to take our partners or ourselves to climax that we may be, in effect, forcing a result.
+During sex, we are so hard-wired and driven to take our partners or ourselves to climax that we may be forcing a result.

 The effort to make the other person experience pleasure can actually create more anxiety and difficulties.
 Trust that the body knows what the body wants, and allow the body and mind to go where it feels natural.

 Letting go of expectations involves trying to know what is happening as it is.
 It is not about trying to make things turn out the way you want them to happen.
 There is no expectation, no want of anything, and no anxiety whatsoever.
-The result of wanting something or wanting something to happen will only be that you tire yourself out, and fail to experience what is actually happening.
-Where Do YOU Touch Yourself?
+The result of wanting something to happen will only be that you tire yourself out and fail to experience what is actually happening.

 You need to be watching and waiting patiently with awareness, not just trying to experience something you want, have read, or heard about.
 A light and free mind tends to attain better results.
 Do you have the right attitude to have mindful sex?
-You can begin by practicing sitting by yourself and practicing some of the above tips, and seeing if this makes a difference to the quality of your connection with your partner.
+You can begin by practicing sitting by yourself and practicing the above tips.